angarsky/diveintopython/learn/classes/abstract_class.md

 In conclusion, abstract classes in Python provide a way to define a template for other classes to build on.
 They cannot be instantiated on their own and they provide a way to ensure that subclasses implement specific methods.
 The `abc` module provides a way to define abstract base classes in Python.

-## Creating Python abstract base class
+## Creating Python Abstract Base Class

 An abstract class is a class that cannot be instantiated and is meant to be used as a base class for other classes.